isabella232/advertising-cloud.en/help/user-guide/planning/targeting/factual-geo-targeting.md

 # Location-Based Mobile Targeting {#location-based-mobile-targeting}

-TubeMogul's integration with Factual allows advertisers to leverage two types of location based targeting:
+Integration with Factual allows advertisers to leverage two types of location based targeting:

 1. Geofencing (Proximity campaigns) - select a point of interest (address, store name, etc.) and target mobile users who are within a specific radius (meters)